ShivaSubhanS/MoRo/README.md

 The checkpoint for Mesh-VQ-VAE and MoRo can be downloaded [here](https://drive.google.com/drive/folders/1Pkw80CFhhjrOo9idE7ywemGxC-Hoe5QT?usp=sharing).
 Place the tokenizer checkpoint at `ckpt/tokenizer/tokenizer.ckpt` and MoRo checkpoint at `exp/mask_transformer/MIMO-vit-release/video_train/checkpoints/last.ckpt`.

-To train from scratch, we use the pretrained weights from 4DHumans (download model from the `Training` section of official [repo](https://github.com/shubham-goel/4D-Humans/tree/main)) for the ViT backbone.
-Place it at `ckpt/backbones/vit_pose_hmr2.pth`.
+To train from scratch, we use the pretrained weights from [4DHumans](https://github.com/shubham-goel/4D-Humans).
+You can download `vit_pose_hmr2.pth` from [here](https://drive.google.com/file/d/1zDDg6ZelF85kOHOUcZm_K8ETgCJSR6Q_/view?usp=sharing) and place it under `ckpt/backbones`.
+The original 4DHumans checkpoint is available [here](https://www.cs.utexas.edu/~pavlakos/4dhumans/hmr2_data.tar.gz).
+From this model, we extract the ViT backbone weights and re-save them for easier loading.

 ### Structure